Maybe it was my birthday, but I've been thinking a lot about my life. It is amazing I am alive.

 But the real evil of Junior High PE coaches was revealed in "Combat Ball".

 How to describe "Combat Ball"?
-It is like Dodge Ball, on steroids, played by the Manson family.
+It is like Dodge Ball, if it was invented by the Nazis and administered by the Manson family.
 It was survival of the fittest.
 All entered the Combat Ball arena.
 (The boys' side of the gym.
 On the girls' side of the gym, they were doing modest calisthenics and saying "We must, we must, we must develop our bust.
 The bigger the better, the tighter the sweater, the boys depend on us!")
 Only the strong survived "Combat Ball".

 |Imagine this hitting your face|